wendyverdonk93/docs/content/integrations/ecommerce-integrations/drupal8/faq/processing-refunds.md

 aliases:
     - /integrations/drupal8/faq/refunding-drupal/
 ---
+Refund rules:

+- Full refunds from your [MultiSafepay account](/account/multisafepay-account/processing-refunds/)
-You can process refunds from your Drupal backend and from your [MultiSafepay account](https://merchant.multisafepay.com).
+- Full refunds from your Drupal 8 or 9 backend